 Folded, the dimensions are 33.7 x 24.4 x 14.2in for the single and 33.7 x 29.9 x 14.2in for the double.

-Obviously, I haven’t had the chance to test the Chariot Cross for 4 years like my old Chariot, but if I had to put my money on it, I would bet that it will hold up just as well.
+Like our Chariot Cougar before it, the Cross has held up wear over several YEARS of use.
 The fabric is sturdy, the wheels are well constructed.
 Nothing on it looks or feels cheap.
 As previously mentioned, the frame is aluminum; all other parts are steel, nylon, or polyester.

 So is the Thule Chariot Cross worth the price?